-Open to Members of Somerset WIs only THE CORONATION
+Open to Members of Somerset WIs only A DAY AT THE RACES

-A display, made by at least two members of a WI, on the theme of The Coronation.
+A display, made by at least two members of a WI, on the theme of a day at the races.
 The display should contain two items of baking, one jar of preserves and two craft items to interpret the title.
 It will be displayed in a table top space 135cm x 65cm with no height restriction.
 Accessories may be used to enhance the display and interpretation.
 Please list, or individually label, the items to be judged.
 Each individual item will be judged out of ten points and up to ten points may be awarded for display and interpretation.
 Please enter in the name of the WI.

 The CARTER CUP, donated in 1953 for the Women's Institute, will be awarded to the winner of this class.
-2022 winner: Lydeard St Lawrence WI
+2023 winner: Not Awarded

-Open to all formal and informal groups OUR FAVOURITE BOOK
+Open to all formal and informal groups OUR FAVOURITE DECADE

 A display of three items of craftwork made by three people from a group of family and/or friends, who enjoy making things for fun.
-To interpret a book title.
-Please show the book.
+To illustrate your favourite decade.
 To be displayed on a covered table top space 60cm x 65cm with no height restriction.
 Accessories may be used to enhance the display.
 Please list, or individually label, the items to be judged.
 Each item will be marked out of ten points and up to ten points may be awarded for display.